igouProto/suicapydcV3/README.md

 - Player that extends Wavelink's player to have more attributes (with the queue being one of them)
 - Custom errors in a class
 - The jukebox (command interface)
+- Player should be the only one accessing the Queue

 ## Functional Requirements of the Jukebox
 ### Must Have